dscho/pagefind-xkcd-demo/content/comics/2007-5-2-online-communities.md

   I'm waiting for the day when, if you tell someone 'I'm from the internet', instead of laughing they just ask 'oh, what part?'
 img: https://imgs.xkcd.com/comics/online_communities_small.png
 ---
-[Hand-drawn fantasy style map with land and sea areas representing populations of online communities.
+[Hand-drawn fantasy style map with land and sea areas representing populations of online communities mostly using a sepia/old-vellum effect.
 Each area or item is labeled.]

+[Label in a box with a white-background and slightly irregular border, overlaid and barely fit within a convenient area of apparently featureless sea in a central upper region:]

 Map of Online Communities and related points of interest